TBlauwe/tcm/docs/pages/modules/benchmarks.md

         FILES <file>...
 )
 ```
-If no `NAME` is provided, then sources files are added to default target `TCM_BENCHMARKS`.
+If no `NAME` is provided, then sources files are added to default target `tcm_Benchmarks`.
 Otherwise, a target with provided name is created.
 Every target is linked with `benchmark::benchmark_main`, so no need to provide a `main` function.
 Multiple calls with the same target will just add sources files to the target.